Peter Najarian: Post-playing career

 Najarian became an options trader in 1992 with the encouragement of his brother, Jon Najarian, who worked for Mercury Trading at the Chicago Board Options Exchange.
-Peter Najarian became president of Mercury, a position he held from 2000 to 2004, and oversaw the company's sale to Citadel LLC.
+Pete Najarian became president of Mercury, a position he held from 2000 to 2004 and oversaw the company's sale to Citadel LLC.

 He has appeared on the CNBC financial investing show Fast Money.

-Beginning with the 2013 season he became a commentator for ESPN's college football coverage.
+Beginning with the 2013 season, he became a commentator for ESPN's college football coverage.

 On February 17, 2021, aquaculture company NaturalShrimp, Inc. announced the appointment of Najarian to its advisory board.